Syllabus Requirements

 Academic integrity is a core value of the University.
 It is essential to our scholarly and creative work and to our teaching.
 Students need your support if they are to develop an appreciation of academic culture and the value it places on citation as a means of tracing the history of intellectual contributions to research.
 The rapid evolution of generative artificial intelligence (AI) makes clear communication to students of university-wide and course-specific academic integrity expectations especially important now.
 Taking small amounts of class time to explain your expectations and their connection to course learning goals can foster student engagement and motivate academic integrity.
 The Center for Learning and Student Success (CLASS) supports faculty in promoting academic integrity and collaborates with schools and colleges to implement our policy for academic integrity developed in consultation with the University Senate.
 Please contact aio@syr.edu if you have questions.

-Academic Integrity Syllabus Language
+Academic Integrity Syllabus Language (Choose One)

 Academic Integrity Online